MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 >- **We filled the axle hole in the middle of the wheel and inserted a circular hole that an M4 screw can fit through.**
 >- **Addded a hexagonal indent to the outside which can fit an M4 nut.**

-These changes made the mounting of the front wheels a lot more secure, and also made them take a more straight path on the road, whereas before, there was a slight wobble when going straight.
+Applying these adjustments made the mounting of the front wheels a lot more secure, and also made them take a more straight path on the road, whereas before, there was a slight wobble when going straight.

 ### Aesthetic pieces